-In last week’s article, we highlighted our estimates for DTC brokered CDs outstanding.
-We forecast an increase of 140% from the $404 billion balance at year-end 2018, to reach over $1 trillion by year-end 2022, an average increase of $40 billion per quarter.
+A couple of weeks ago, we highlighted our estimates for DTC brokered CDs outstanding.
+We forecast an increase of 136% from the $426 billion balance at the end of 2019Q1, to reach $1 trillion by year-end 2022, an average increase of $38 billion per quarter.

 As a broker, would you be interested to learn about new banks or credit unions as potential issuers of brokered CDs in order to capitalize on this forecast?
 Would it be helpful to see the characteristics of these institutions, such as loan to deposit ratio or loan growth, that could be applied to similar institutions?